Original baseball card art

 More about my giant sticks of Topps Chewing Gum

 The last card inside a junk era wax pack would often get stuck to, or stained by, the piece of gum inside.
 My childhood memories of chewing hard sticks of bubble gum became the inspiration for making these large scale gum sticks.
+My gum sticks are typically tilted by 9 degrees, as a nod to the starting 9 on the diamond.

 - My gum stick paintings are done on plywood as homage to the game's wooden bats.
 I hand bevel the wood with a router to create the proper shape, which also captures highlights on the edges and supplies nice drop shadows on the wall.